daanmeersseman/EFCore.MockBuilder/README.md

 # EFCore.MockBuilder

-A fluent API to easily build mocked `DbContext` instances with entities and relationships for unit testing in Entity Framework Core (EF Core).
+A fluent API to easily build mocked `DbContext` instances for unit testing in EF Core.
+This package has the ability to automatically set up relations between tables based on the dbcontext configuration.
+Relations can also be manually set in a fluent way.

+---

+## Features

+- **Fluent API** for setting up `DbContext` with entities and relationships.
+- **Automatic Entity Generation** that takes data annotations into account like `[MaxLength]`, `[Range]`, `[Required]`.
+- **Customize entities** and override automatically mocked properties properties.
+- **Automatic and Manual Relationship Establishment** between entities.

 ---